The sense and evolution of fever

 Body temperature has a normal daily fluctuation.
 In the morning the body temperature is 0.5-1°C lower than in the evening.
 Thus, in infants and the elderly, a temperature of 37.7°C in the morning is already considered as a rise in temperature, but not in the evening (20).The daily fluctuation of body temperature is 0.5-1.0°C. It reaches its lowest level between 1 am - 4 am and the maximum between 4 pm - 7 pm.

 That is why fever also develops in the evening and goes down by dawn.

 Body temperature is influenced by various factors.
-During intense exercise (wood cutting (137), sports, hot yoga, long crying spells in children...) or heat gut/sunstroke, body heat can rise up to 39°C. This is more like heat congestion, because the heat that the body produces can only be released more slowly than the rare at which it is produced.
+During intense exercise (wood cutting (137), sports, long crying spells in children...) or sunstroke, body heat can rise up to 39°C. This is more like heat congestion, because the heat that the body produces can only be released more slowly than the rate at which it is produced.

 Positive effects of fever.
 How does this work in the evolution of animals?

 In the case of an external infectious attack, the elevated temperature (for both individual and social organizations) increases the chances of survival.
 With all its apparent disadvantages, fever has become ubiquitous in advanced organisms during evolution (3, 13, 149).